Reverend Charles Harris

 Reverend Charles Harris Diversionary Centre

-The Diversionary Centre is a sobering up facility open 24 hours a day, 365 days of the year to provide alternatives to the Townsville Police Watch House for those who are at risk of incarceration, risk to themselves and or others due to public intoxication.
+The Reverend Charles Harris Diversionary Centre is a sobering-up facility open 24 hours a day, 365 days of the year, designed to support people at risk of harming themselves or others due to public intoxication.

-All regular clients of RCHDC are encouraged to participate in the Breaking the Cycle Program.
-If successful they are transitioned onto Dale Parker Place, community housing or private rental depending on the clients capacity to maintain a tenancy.
+All regular clients of Reverend Charles Harris Diversionary Centre are encouraged to participate in the Breaking the Cycle Program.
+If successful, they transition to Dale Parker Place, community housing or private rental, depending on the client’s capacity to maintain a tenancy.

 The Breaking the Cycle program’s proven success has been a great source of inspiration for Yumba-Meta to do more in this space.

 The centre faces new and ongoing challenges such as hard drug use, specifically, ice, which continues to impact some clients.

 The centre works collaboratively with other services in the Townsville homelessness, public health, Centrelink and rehabilitation services to obtain the best possible outcome for the clients.
 Many services visit the centre to engage with clients.

 Clients must be 18 years or over to access the Centre where support and monitoring will ensure their wellbeing.